andrea-hidalgo/labyrinth-of-lies/README.md

 #### Overview

 To start off with, I created a wireframe of what I envisioned the game would look like.
-This gave me a better idea of the features the user would expect to see and what I would need to add.
+This gave me a better idea of the features the user would expect to see and what I would need to code in terms of logic.

 #### Wireframe